 Blanket mortgage hazard insurance covers the entire mortgage loan portfolio, and can be used when the lender does not want to track the insurance status on each individual mortgage property.
 Like lender-placed hazard insurance, blanket mortgage hazard insurance provides all-risk residential and commercial property coverage on a full portfolio.

 Many lenders use the blanket mortgage hazard insurance to cover their second mortgages, home equity loans, and home equity lines of credit.
-This blanket insurance eliminates the need for any follow-up of insurance status after the loan has closed.
-Eliminating the need to track insurance creates a great savings of time and money for the lender.
+This blanket insurance eliminates the need for any follow-up of insurance status after the loan has closed — creating a great savings of time and money for the lender.